Saltysam101/react-todo/README.md

 ## Important Note About Ports
 Frontend is sending requests to port 8080, which means the server needs to run on port 8080.

+## Installing dependencies

+To install dependencies for the client, you just need to `cd client` and run `npm install`.
+For the server folder, it's the same; `cd server` and run `npm install`.

 Read [Frontend Project Structure](./src/client/README.md#project-structure) and [Backend Project Structure](./src/server/README.md#project-structure) for more details on the respective `/client` and `/server/` organization.

 ## Issues